gparx/design-portfolio/docs/assignments/A02/index.md

 ## 2b.iii.
 Numerical Cross-Sectional Area

+After creating our equation for the minimum cross-sectional area we can plug in our numbers.

 <img width="1118" height="361" alt="Screenshot 2026-09-02 202843" src="https://github.com/user-attachments/assets/92a86e21-6beb-4a81-a557-820b2aa86856" />

 ## 2b.iv.
 Approximate Truss Weight

+Now that I know the cross-sectional area I can solve for the truss weight using volume, density and weight formulas.

 <img width="1135" height="540" alt="Screenshot 2026-09-02 202936" src="https://github.com/user-attachments/assets/98f9b8f5-827b-4dac-b666-384ccdfbffb1" />